VedantMandre/didactic-space-sniffle/README.md

 Analyzed gcms_funds_transfer_details table.
 Examined details related to wire transfer payments and beneficiary information.
 Reviewed data structure in Oracle DB for relevant insights.

+## Final Adjustments & Considerations
+SUN_ID and BRANCH_ID should be mandatory fields for all transactions.
+Ensure PAYMENT_AMOUNT adheres to 15-character formatting.
+Link PARTY_1 and PARTY_2 based on PARTY_ID and PARTY_BRANCH_ID.
+Store Beneficiary details for the same customer to avoid duplication.
+Implement a new audit table to track modifications in payment and beneficiary data.